bakingflute/data-science-S2023/challenges/c04-gapminder-assignment.md

 - GDP per capita varies significantly across continents.
 Also, the scatter plot provides a clearer view of the spread of GDP per capita values within each continent.
+- There is a wide spread of africa and the americas that span several orders of magnitude.
+Oceania and Asia also cluster low excpet for a few high points.

 **Difficulties & Approaches**: